YYYYXL1004/TIGER/README.md

 Step 2: Use `main.py` in `TIGER/rqvae` folder to train a rqvae model using semantic embeddings obtained in Step 1.

-Step 3: Use `generate_code.py` in `TIGER/rqvae` folder to select the best model to generate discrete code for semantic embeddings in Step 1 and padding at the last position to resolve duplicate codes
+Step 3: Use `generate_code.py` in `TIGER/rqvae` folder to select the best model to generate discrete code for semantic embeddings in Step 1 and padding at the last position to resolve duplicate codes.

 # References
 [Recommender Systems with Generative Retrieval](https://arxiv.org/pdf/2305.05065)